sckott/cowsay/README.md

 say("fortune", "cat")
 #>
 #>  ________________________________________________________
-#> / Finally, a word of wisdom from a long-ago engineering  \
+#> / It is unusual for the actual data not to be available  \
-#> | colleague: "Whenever I see an outlier, I'm never sure  |
+#> | in real problems.
+Brian D. Ripley in reply to a       |
-#> | whether to throw it away or patent it."
-Berton Gunter |
+#> | question how to fit a distribution if not the data but |
-#> \ on outlier identification R-help December 2009         /
+#> \ only their histogram is available R-help June 2006     /
 #>  --------------------------------------------------------
 #>          \
 #>           \